We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 I was pretty naive politically at that time.

-And I was doing articles for them uh on a regular basis, and then I got to see how the sausage is made there.
+And then I got to see how the sausage is made there.

-They said that's that's how it is.
+They said, that's how it is.

 I started to become a little more educated about how the world really works.

-And I feel silly now saying that, but I I thought the New York Times was this like beacon of truth and objectivity.
+And I feel silly now saying that, but I thought the New York Times was this like beacon of truth and objectivity.

 I mean, I couldn't be more wrong.

-But so I got an assignment to do uh it was um not bad piece right before the Iraq war, penned by a then Secretary of State Condoleezza Rice, and it was outlining all the lies that we know now that took us to that war, and I illustrated a piece.
+But so I got an assignment to do, it was an op-ed piece right before the Iraq war, penned by then Secretary of State Condoleezza Rice.

 And then I had another moral crisis because I said to myself, my God, I went from selling cigarettes to kids to selling war.

-Like this is I didn't think I could do worse than that, but I did.
+I didn't think I could do worse than that, but I did.

-I so I had another another, you know, time to question what am I doing with my life, what are my life choices?
+So I had another time to question what am I doing with my life?

 So I wanted to bite the hand that fed me.

-And um, and I've been there ever since because I I do think there are there are good people out there who are trying to get to the truth of the matter about all these issues, and journalists and activists and filmmakers and writers, and and I I've worked for a lot of them, and they're my heroes.
+And I've been there ever since because I do think there are good people out there who are trying to get to the truth of the matter about all these issues and journalists and activists and filmmakers and writers.

-And that I can sleep well at night now, David, because I think I'm working for people or at least trying to tell the truth, you know.
+So I still have a hand in the political realm, but I'm basically working for people who I think are the good guys, you know, that I can sleep well at night now, David, because I think I'm working for people who are at least trying to tell the truth.

-And they're uh nobody gets sued.
+And nobody gets sued.

 They know they're lying to you.